femke77/readme-generator/README.md

 readme
 ```

 from any directory.
 You will be asked for the output directory.
-It starts at the level you are currently running the 'readme' command from.
-You may navigate up and down as you like.
+It starts at the level you are currently running the 'readme' command from assuming you would have your terminal open to your project's root directory and also want your README in the root.
+You may navigate up and down as you like if you need to, however.

 ### Deployed Link